Your baby keeps tugging at their ear. They seem fussy and are crying more than usual. They stop breastfeeding, or turn away from the bottle or food.

 If your infant could talk, they might be trying to say, “my ear hurts.”

 Sooner or later, nearly every child gets an infection in their middle ear.
-By age 3, five out of six kids have had at least one.
-The infection, also called acute otitis media, is the most common reason for trips to the pediatrician, and the top cause of ear pain in babies.
+By age 3, 5 out of 6 kids have had one.
+The infection, also called acute otitis media, is the most common reason for trips to the pediatrician and the top cause of ear pain in babies.

 - Cry a lot and seem fretful

 - Have a fever of 100 F (37.8 C) or higher

 - Leak fluid from the ear

 - Have trouble with balance

 - Show signs that their hearing isn’t as sharp as usual

 Ear infection.
 If your child has a sore throat or another bacterial infection, the germs can reach the middle ear and set off an infection in there.
 Tissue around their eardrum can redden and swell.
 Fluid can build up.